dsluo-archive/csx730-quiz02/README.md

 find the assembly notes provided in recent lecture modules on eLC useful.
 If you use `gcc -S` as a last resort, you are still expected to fully document the assembly.

-1. Modify `SUBMISSION.md` to include the name and UGA ID number for each group member.
+1. Modify `SUBMISSION.md` to include the name, UGA ID number, course number (4730 or 6730) for each group member.
 Then, sign the piece of paper that your instructor has at the front of the room.

 1. Create a `Makefile` with the following targets: